Published by Amazon, August 2024, both as paperback and as e-book:

 well-readable in comparison with equivalent programs in other popular languages.

-Computer Graphics Programming in C++/Qt
+Computer Graphics Programming in C++/Qt6, Second Edition

-You can download the source code of the program examples, updated and tested in 2024 with Qt 6, for both Windows and Linux.
+You can download the source code of the program examples,

-There is also an extensive set of data files available for download.
 These represent 3D objects, including the 26 capital

 and lower case letters, the ten decimal digits and several 3D puzzles.